kthpanor/vlxman/docs/refstate.md

 ...
 @end
 ```

-Download a [text format](../input_files/tritylradical-uscf.inp) type of input file to perfom a unrestricted open-shell calculation for the triphenylmethyl radical molecule (also called trityl radical) at the PBE0/CC-PVDZ level of theory.
+Download a {download}`text format <../input_files/tritylradical-uscf.inp>` type of input file to perfom a unrestricted open-shell calculation for the triphenylmethyl radical molecule (also called trityl radical) at the PBE0/CC-PVDZ level of theory.

 ```{image} ../images/trityl.png
 :alt: cover